kaalam/document.source/jazz_reference/pages/vision_apis_spaces.md

 ## DataSpaces

-A `DataSpace` is a `Space` that stores data.
+A `DataSpaces` is a `Space` that stores data.
 DataSpaces are used to store data in a way that is more user friendly than using Containers.

-A `DataSpace` can be configured to do:
+`DataSpaces` is the `Service` that contains multiple data spaces that can be configured to do:

 * Sharding across a cluster of Jazz nodes
 * Embeddings (vectors that represent data) including conversion of data into an embedding, search by embedding or by nearest neighbors.